 We have raised almost £2.6m but still have a challenging way to go to reach our goal of £10m.
 Your help and support is needed more than ever to make a real difference.

-The Foundation aims to enhance the ICAEW’s world-leading specialist Library and Information service (LIS) and to conserve the heritage of Chartered Accountants’ Hall, the ICAEW’s symbolic headquarters.
+Under our heritage assets charitable object ICAEW Foundation aims to enhance the ICAEW’s world-leading specialist Library and Information service (LIS) and to conserve the heritage of Chartered Accountants’ Hall, ICAEW’s symbolic headquarters.

 The Foundation aims to fund specialist projects such as cataloguing these rare archives and making them available online.
 This would provide accounting professionals, academics and the public with unique access to valuable historic information relating to the development of accounting and commerce.

 This is your opportunity to acknowledge the advantages and benefits of being an ICAEW Chartered Accountant and make a real difference to the aspiring professional lives of current and future generations.

 ICAEW Foundation is pleased to announce details of our Changing Futures bursary programme for 2018 – please check our webpage as we release details of additional universities over the coming weeks.